 Route 50 is one of several trips in this list that includes an excellent blend of up-close woodsy sections of road with dramatic open sections of road that ride along the crest of a hill, providing you with magnificent vistas of the fall foliage in both directions.

 Right before you reach Avella is the Bull Pen, a large country bar and tavern that has phenomenal wings, a ton of beers options, lots of outside seating, and two separate stages for live music, one indoors and one outside.

-After passing through the old coal mining town of Avella, you wind your way up the hill to discover one of the oldest known Native American artifact sites at the Meadowcroft Rock Shelter.
+After passing through the old coal-mining town of Avella, you wind your way up the hill to discover one of the oldest known Native American artifact sites at the Meadowcroft Rock Shelter.
 I strongly recommend you end your trip by exploring each the three nearby historic villages.

 Zelienople to Slippery Rock via Pennsylvania Route 528

-This is definitely not a direct route from Zelienople to Slippery Rock, but that’s intentional, as this out-of-the-way trip weaves you up another one of my absolute favorite back roads in Pennsylvania: PA Route 528.
+This is definitely not a direct route from Zelienople to Slippery Rock, but that’s intentional, as this out-of-the-way trip weaves you up to another one of my absolute favorite back roads in Pennsylvania: PA Route 528.

 PA 528 is one of the curviest roads on this list, twisting its way up down and around quite a few natural obstacles along the way.

 It is an especially enjoyable experience in a sports car or on a motorcycle.
 If you own either (or both!) and have never driven on 528, you must rectify this error as soon as you possibly can!

 Starting in one of my favorite towns in PA, Zelienople, this trip also provides you with a plethora of excellent shops, restaurants, and craft breweries and taverns to visit.